 URL filtering determines which URLs to permit or deny using ACLs and rules that are assigned to WLANs, Interfaces or individual client sessions by way of Local Policies.
 The following steps demonstrate how to create URL based ACLs and rules for two common scenarios:

-- Scenario 1–An ACL with List Type Blacklist which has rules defined to deny access to specific URLs.
-This is commonly referred to as Blacklisting.
+- Scenario 1–An ACL with List Type Blocked List which has rules defined to deny access to specific URLs.

-- Scenario 2–An ACL with List Type Whitelist and rules are defined to only permit access to specific URLs.
-This is commonly referred to as Whitelisting.
+- Scenario 2–An ACL with List Type Allowed List and rules are defined to only permit access to specific URLs.

 Applying Access Control Lists